Modbus Meter Configuration

 [{'unit': 'heat_energy_kwh', 'reg': 2544, 'size': 2, 'factor': 0.001}, {'unit': 'cold_energy_kwh', 'reg': 2546, 'size': 2, 'factor': 0.001}]

-Here is an example for an electric meter (type: electricity) where only the imported energy register is read in kWh.
+Here is an example for an electricity meter (type: electricity) for which only the imported energy register in kWh is read.

 reg